MikeGawi/ePiframe/INSTALL.md

 ### Display

-Initially ePiframe was meant to be used with Waveshare e-Paper SPI displays but now it supports any HDMI (there are also e-Paper HDMI displays) or Composite screens.
-[FBI framebuffer imageviewer](https://github.com/kraxel/fbida) is used for that and it works with Desktop or CLI (console) OS versions.
+Initially ePiframe was meant to be used with Waveshare e-Paper SPI displays, but now it supports any HDMI (there are also e-Paper HDMI displays) or Composite screens.
+[FBI framebuffer imageviewer](https://github.com/kraxel/fbida) is used for that, and it works with Desktop or CLI (console) OS versions.

 To configure:
 * Enable HDMI in configuration and set screen width and height